Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## UX 5 PLANES
 ### Strategy Plane
 Users are people who would like to practice speed typing.
 By creating a website as a type of gaming website, they can practice while they are having fun.
 By setting a time (My note: 60s / 30s - TBC) and score, that increments by 10 rather than 1 so that they feel they achieved better (e.g. When you get 20 correct typings, it shows 200 instead of 20), users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
 The highest score remains during the game so that users can try to achieve more points and give them a motivation to continue the game more times.
 A name of countries is used as a text, that they type, and it comes up randomly so that different combination of texts appear on each game.
 There are 195 countries in the world*.
 Users know some countries quite well, some only little and some not at all.
-In case users come across the countries that they are interested in, there is a section of **“Learn About The Countries In The World”** on a different page that provides basic information of each country, such as a location on the google maps, capital city, population, language and a flag, as an addition function to the speed typing game.
+In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a location on the google maps, a flag, region, capital city, population and language(s), as an additional function to the speed typing game.

-*As of 20 Dec 2020 and referenced by **[worldometers](https://www.worldometers.info/geography/how-many-countries-are-there-in-the-world/)**
+*As of 3 Jan 2021, there are 250 countries listed on **[REST Countries API](https://restcountries.eu/)** that is being used on the website

 The main aims for this website are;